BadrisRahmatullah/MachineLearning/README.md

 # MachineLearning
-# Breast Cancer Classification using XGBoost
+# Breast Cancer Classification using SVM

  Machine Learning A 201810370311285 & 201810370311283